-The student has some responsibilities to ensure they are considered for a Work-Study award again.
+The student has some responsibilities to ensure they are awarded Work-Study again.
 These responsibilities include the following:

 - Submit a FAFSA for the upcoming academic year by the posted priority deadline (February 1st); - Indicate they want to be considered to receive Work-Study on the FAFSA; - Maintain Satisfactory Academic Progress; and, - Be enrolled in a minimum of 6 credits.